Skip to content Skip to footer navigation

 Kim Gilmour, CHOICE baby and kids expert

-"The good news is that although we haven't been able to recommend very many portable cots in the past, our latest review has revealed a few more products that do pass our safety tests, and which we can recommend to parents.
+"The good news is there are still plenty of safe portable cots that do pass our safety tests, and which we can recommend to parents.
 Others have only minor safety issues.

 "And if you've already purchased one of these unsafe cots, CHOICE recommends you return it to the retailer or manufacturer and ask for a full refund.
 You should note however that they may not oblige unless the cot has been officially recalled."